rclone/rclone/docs/content/docs.md

       --log-file="": Log everything to this file
-      --modify-window=1ns: Max time diff to be considered the same -q, --quiet=false: Print as little stuff as possible --stats=1m0s: Interval to print stats (0 to disable) --timeout=5m0s: IO idle timeout
+      --modify-window=1ns: Max time diff to be considered the same -q, --quiet=false: Print as little stuff as possible --size-only=false: Skip based on size only, not mod-time or checksum --stats=1m0s: Interval to print stats (0 to disable) --timeout=5m0s: IO idle timeout
       --transfers=4: Number of file transfers to run in parallel.